NREL/tyche/docs/cheat-sheet.rst

   | Notes       | String     | Any            | Additional information defined by the user.
 Not used during Tyche calculations.        |
   +-------------+------------+----------------+----------------------------------------------------------------------------------------+

 The Variable “Cost” is a technology-wide lifetime cost, and as such may not be relevant within all decision contexts.
-To fill in the Index values for the “Output” and “Metric” Variables, see the *designs* dataset.
+The index value of "Cost" can be kept as "Cost".
+To fill in the Index values for the “Output” and “Metric” Variables, see the *designs* and the *indices* dataset.

 **Minimum mandatory data**
 All the rows of Cost, Output and Metric are mandatory.
 In the rare case that there is no output or the user is uninterested in the cost, they can be ignored by entering None in the Index.
 Units for unrequired entries can be put in as 1 or 0.
 Similarly atleast one metric is required as metrics are mandatory.
 If no metric is required in the study, it can filled up with None.